-Remove Lug Nut using Special Tool.
+Remove the Lug Nut using a Special Tool.

 If all the above fails, use a universal wheel lock remover key to speed things up.
 One of my favorite locking lug nut keys is Craftsman Damaged Nut Remover.
 It has excellent user ratings, and it works well.

-When using a universal wheel lock remover, you must keep the lug nut’s depth, especially on alloy wheels.
+When using a universal wheel lock remover, keep the lug nut’s depth, especially on alloy wheels.
 If the secure lug nut is too deep into the well, you may have difficulty getting the lug nut out without a deep well socket.

 We hope you find the How to Remove Stripped Stuck Lug Nut guide helpful.
 Check these troubleshooting and repair guides for more help on your vehicle.